• Skip to content

 Instead of salt, I like to use dulse flakes.
 Dulse is an excellent source of trace minerals, including iodine that supports baby brain development.
 And dulse also gets seaweed into baby’s diet.

 Liver pills.
-Not having much success with liver?
+Not having much success with offering liver to baby?
 Add desiccated liver to your smoothie.
 I’m my experience, liver works best with smoothies that are a little more robust – like one with an acai base or one that uses peanut butter.

 There are a lot of great brands out there and you may even be able to find someone in your area who makes liver pills.
 Lately I’ve really been into Ancestral Supplements beef liver.